 Offices will continue to be a permanent fixture in the changing way we work.
 However, they will have to meet the high demands of both functionality and comfort now that technology enables us to be increasingly mobile.
-EY’s new Stockholm office aims to move its business into the future with efficient spaces, technical innovations and, not least, interior design with a touch of personality.
+EY Headquarters and it’s new Stockholm office aim to move its business into the future with efficient spaces, technical innovations and, not least, interior design with a touch of personality.

 Work from home or feel at home in the office?
 Developments in recent years – not least the pandemic – indicate that we will do both.
 When EY commissioned Tengbom to furnish their new Stockholm premises, “living room” was one of the key words.

 “It is important for the office to offer something that is not available at home,” says Sofia Dahlén, lead architect for the assignment.
 “That something includes the interaction with colleagues.
 A workplace should be a source of inspiration and input from others, and the environment should really promote that.”

 “The aspects of our sustainability footprint that we can control are travel and the physical premises.
 It’s a big step to reduce our spaces but increase the number of workspaces – making it more optimized and multifunctional.”

 Jessica Schmidt, management consultant and project manager, EY

 The new office is part of a larger, more wide-ranging change at EY – which involves integrating new ways of working into the global strategy.
 A contemporary workplace is a key part of recruiting and retaining employees and attracting new customers.